Warhammer Age of Sigmar: Gameplay

 Age of Sigmar emphasises the narrative aspect of the wargaming experience, encouraging the play of story-driven scenarios, recreation of battles from lore, and player-created stories.
 The ruleset is designed to make the game easy to learn but hard to master.
 Basic rules of play are simple and quick to understand, but more advanced mechanics can be found in unit-specific "Warscrolls" that detail more rules and stats of the individual unit.
 The art of the game lies in understanding how your units work together and exploiting synergies to use them as a cohesive army.
 The rules and Warscrolls are free, and can be downloaded from the Games Workshop website or viewed in the Age of Sigmar app.

-Age of Sigmar has three different modes of play.
-Of these, Matched Play includes points total for different units and specific points limits for army building (1,000, 2,000, and 2,500 points).
-In this mode of play, there are Army Composition rules that change depending on the point level being played, and the base rules are modified to allow for balanced play.
-A Matched Play game also requires a minimum number of Battleline rank-and-file units, and imposes a limit on the number of Heroes and Behemoths that can be fielded.

-In addition to Matched Play, Open Play represents an "anything goes" game style, while Narrative Play focuses on recreating historical battles and scenarios.
-The latter often adds additional rules specific to the setting or event, such as dangerous terrain, a meteor shower, or movement restrictions.